COMP3170-25s1/comp3170-assignment1-framework/README.md

 ![Image of the completed scene](ExampleImages/wholeproject.png)

 ## Framework
 For this assignment, you will need the COMP3170 LWJGL library that we have been using in the workshop classes.
-See the Week 1 workshop for instructions to download and install these library.
+See the Week 1 workshop for instructions to download and install this library.
 Make sure to pull the latest version of the library from the repository before beginning the project.

 This repo is the assignment.
 Inside this repo, you will find a Java project with the following files:
-* `Assignment1.java` - The “bare-bones” driver class for the project.
+* `Assignment1.java` – The “bare-bones” driver class for the project.
 * `Scene.java` – an example of a Scene class.
 * `Tank.java` – an example of a class using the SceneObject class.
 * `simple_vertex.glsl / simple_fragment.glsl` – a basic, simple shader.

 To complete the assignment, you will need to edit these files and add further classes (and shaders) of your own.

 ## Features
 You are required to complete each of the features below.
-Each features contributes a percentage towards your <b>Completeness</b> mark, as described below.
+Each feature contributes a percentage towards your <b>Completeness</b> mark, as described below.
 Note that not all components are of equal difficulty.

 Note: In the spec, some specific numbers (e.g. the colour and size of the tank, etc) are not specified.
 You are free to choose whatever values you feel appropriate for these as long as they illustrate the behaviour required.
 However, remember to use named constants in your code (with comments to indicate units) to allow these values to be easily modified.
 Clarity marks will be deducted for using ‘magic numbers’ (embedded numerical constants given without explanation).